 Expect live entertainment and any event that draws large crowds to be closed.
 This includes Magic Kingdom’s Festival of Fantasy afternoon parade, all nighttime fireworks spectaculars, and most live action shows.

-That said, nearly every ride will be open with the exception of a few rides like Primeval Whirl at Animal Kingdom which already ran only seasonally pre-pandemic.
-If rides are your family’s priority, this initial opening period could be an excellent time to visit Disney World and you’ll probably be the least disappointed group of guests!
+That said, nearly every ride is open.
+If rides are your family’s priority, this is an excellent time to visit Disney World and you’ll probably be the least disappointed group of guests!

 5. No More FastPass+